greghendershott/racket-mode/CONTRIBUTING.md

 ## Pointing Emacs to your Git clone

-After ensuring all dependencies of Racket More are installed, it suffices to add the path to your local clone of Racket Mode to `load-path` and require the package:
+After ensuring all dependencies of Racket Mode are installed, it suffices to add the path to your local clone of Racket Mode to `load-path` and require the package: